Default Virtual Directory Mapping for LDAP Users

 - LDAP User Attribute - Every LDAP account will use the directory attribute defined here to determine what virtual directories to add to their account.

 This directory attribute can have multiple values, and each value will be added as a separate virtual directory.

-The value can be customized into 3 separated components to customize the added virtual directory path into a full directory path, a virtual directory name, and a permissions set for the virtual directory.
+The value can be customized into 3 separate components to customize the added virtual directory path into a full directory path, a virtual directory name, and permissions set for the virtual directory.

 You can separate each component by the pipe character or an asterisk.